protobuf-net/protobuf-net/docs/nullwrappers.md

 ```

 As before, a runtime fault is thrown if `[NullWrappedCollection]` is encountered on an unexpected type; `[NullWrappedCollection]` *also*
-supports the same `AsGroup` concept (although it is not expected to be used in many scenarios).
+supports the same `AsGroup` concept (although it is not expected to be used in many scenarios), and the same comments on `AsGroup` apply from
+the previous section.
 Conveniently, `[NullWrappedCollection]`
 can be combined with `[NullWrappedValue]` without difficulty, as they apply at different scopes.

 With these features, most common null scenarios can be conveniently and robustly handled.